wtsia/Blog-Site/roverblog/content/posts/codingchallenges.md

 Relevant References: [Neetcode](https://neetcode.io/)

+# Definitions
-## Definitions
+## Time Complexity (TC)
-Time Complexity (TC): Time complexity measures time taken to execute each statement of code in an algorithm.
+Time complexity measures time taken to execute each statement of code in an algorithm.
 It is going to give information about the variation (increase or decrease) in execution time when the number of operations (increase or decrease) in an algorithm.
 Time complexity is a function of input length $l$, where output is time $t$ or:
 $$
 f(l) = t
 $$